Resources

 I've led product teams at early-stage startups and scaled orgs alike.
 One pattern is painfully consistent: teams don't fail because they lack talent.
 They fail because they skip the blueprint.

-This isn’t about writing long docs no one reads.
-It’s about creating a shared understanding—so everyone builds in the same direction.
+That blueprint?
+It's called a Technical Design Document (TDD).
+When used right, it becomes a multiplier for clarity, alignment, and velocity.
+This isn't about writing long docs no one reads.
+It's about creating a shared understanding — so everyone builds in the same direction.

-What Is a Technical Design Document?
+What is a Technical Design Document?

 A Technical Design Document (TDD) is a planning tool that maps out the "how" behind a product or feature before a single line of production code is written.